Looking for a way to get your room nice and dark, but don’t want to spend the extra dough?

 After searching the Internet, I realized that I would have to basically sell my firstborn child in order to afford a store-bought blackout roller shade!
 Nope.
 Not doing it!
 And, so as my 3-year-old son says, I decided to, “Do it by my own!”

 If you’re looking for more ways to cut costs on baby, don’t miss 35 Guaranteed Ways to Save Money on Baby!

-To make is easier for you, the supply list below includes links that will let you purchase the exact supplies from Walmart that I used on this No Sew Blackout Roller Shade tutorial.
+To make it easier for you, the supply list below includes links that will let you purchase the exact supplies from Walmart that I used on this DIY blackout shades tutorial.
 In addition, if you shop at Walmart for your groceries, don’t miss our How to Save Money on Groceries: the ULTIMATE Guide to save HUNDREDS off your grocery bill each month!